cjslin/coldadc-testdoc/README.md

-To compile the Latex files:
+There is a MakeFile for compiling the Latex files.
+Type:
 ```
 make
 ```